 What does this mean for students applying to Selective Enrollment High Schools?

 Ultimately, a student living in tier 1 will be accepted into a Selective Enrollment High School with a lower score than a student living in tier 4.
-To illustrate, the median scores (out of a possible 900 points) for Payton for the 2018-19 selection process are listed below:
+To illustrate, the average scores (out of a possible 900 points) for Payton for the most recent admissions cycle are listed below:

 - Rank – 900